Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 ## A40: Create and use partitions

-> this is a playbook that might be correct, remember block, always, and rescue are all clause that could be used to make your solution more
+> this is a playbook that might be correct, remember `block`, `always`, and `rescue` are all ansible way of combining tasks and failure recovery mechanisms that could be used to make your solution more elegant.

 ```yml
 - name: Create partitions